-A. Live animals may not be allowed on the premises of a food establishment.
-Except in the following incidents:
+A. Live animals may not be allowed on the premises of a food establishment, except as follows:

-1. Live animals may be allowed in the following situations if the contamination of food; clean equipment, utensils, and linens; and unwrapped single-service and single-use articles cannot result:
+1. Live animals may be allowed in the following situations if the contamination of food; clean equipment, utensils, and linens; and unwrapped single-service and single-use articles will not result:

 a.
 Edible fish or decorative fish in aquariums, shellfish or crustacea on ice or under refrigeration, and shellfish and crustacea in display tank systems;